2021 NFL schedule: Dates, times, TV channels for every game in all 18 weeks

 Every team will play 17 games with one bye week, hosting 10 games–either nine regular-season games and one preseason game or eight regular-season games and two preseason games.
 Additionally, Super Bowl LVI will take place on February 13, 2022–a week later than normal–at SoFi Stadium in Los Angeles.

-This Sunday night on NBC the Seattle Seahawks take on the Pittsburgh Steelers.
+This Sunday night on NBC the Seattle Seahawks take on the Pittsburgh Steelers in a rematch of Super Bowl XL.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Sunday night’s match-up will also be available via live stream on Peacock.

 RELATED: FMIA Week 5 – Bills Thump Chiefs On The Night It All Changed In The AFC